 Specifying Nightly Version

-Note that this builds only the runtime with the specified toolchain.
-The rest of project will be compiled with your default toolchain, which is usually the latest installed stable toolchain.
+Note that this only builds the runtime with the specified nightly.
+The rest of project will be compiled with the default toolchain, i.e. the latest installed stable toolchain.

-rustup install nightly rustup target add wasm32-unknown-unknown --toolchain nightly
+rustup update rustup update nightly rustup target add wasm32-unknown-unknown --toolchain nightly

 It may be necessary to occasionally rerun

 rustup update if a change in the upstream Substrate

 codebase depends on a new feature of the Rust compiler.

 If your computer is configured to use the latest Rust nightly and you would like to downgrade to a specific nightly version, follow these steps: